nrfconnect/sdk-nrf/applications/asset_tracker/README.rst

 User interface
 **************

-The two buttons and two switches are used to enter a pairing pattern to associate a specific board with an nRF Cloud user account.
-In addition, the two switches have the following function when the connection is established:
+The buttons and switches have the following functions when the connection is established:

-Switch 1:
+Button 1 (SW3 on Thingy:91):
+    * Send a BUTTON event to the nRF Cloud.
+    * Enable or disable GPS operation (long press the button for a minimum of 10 seconds).

+Switch 1 (only on nRF9160 DK):
-    * Toggle to simulate flipping of the boards orientation.
+    * Toggle to simulate orientation change (flipping) of the board.

-Switch 2:
-    * Set to **N.C.** to send simulated GPS data to the nRF Cloud once every 2 seconds.
+Switch 2 (only on nRF9160 DK):
+    * Set power optimization mode, see :ref:`power_opt`.

-The application state is indicated by the LEDs.
+On the nRF9160 DK, the application state is indicated by the LEDs.

 LED 3 and LED 4:
     * LED 3 blinking: Connecting - The device is resolving DNS and connecting to the nRF Cloud.
-    * LED 3 and LED 4 blinking: Pairing started - The MQTT connection has been established and the pairing procedure towards nRF Cloud has been initiated.
+    * LED 3 and LED 4 blinking: Pairing started - The MQTT connection has been established and the pairing procedure towards the nRF Cloud has been initiated.
     * LED 3 ON and LED 4 blinking: Pattern entry - The user has started entering the pairing pattern.
-    * LED 4 blinking: Pattern sent - Pattern has been entered and sent to nRF Cloud for verification.
+    * LED 4 blinking: Pattern sent - Pattern has been entered and sent to the nRF Cloud for verification.
     * LED 4 ON: Connected - The device is ready for sensor data transfer.

     .. figure:: /images/nrf_cloud_led_states.svg